About Our Chapter

-The three pillars of our six year (7th-12th grade) NCL experience for mothers and daughters are Community Service, Leadership Development and Cultural Enrichment.
+The three pillars of our six year (7th-12th grade) NCL experience for mothers and daughters are Philanthropy, Culture and Leadership.
 To gain a better understanding of how the members of our organization support numerous partners within our community, please visit our NCL Wilmette SmugMug photo website.

 THE TICKTOCKER EXPERIENCE

 THE PATRONESS EXPERIENCE

 We are dedicated to deepening the mother-daughter bond and spending time with our daughters while watching them grow into strong, capable and compassionate women.
 Our mothers, “Patronesses”, will know the satisfaction of working with other talented women who value serving the community and who want their daughters to do so as well.

 MEETINGS AND EVENTS